Lexxrt/FireFly/README.md

 # FireFly
-Firefly is an information gathering tool for phone numbers.
+Firefly is an information-gathering tool for phone numbers.